What are the risk factors for oral cavity and oropharyngeal cancers?

 Please call us for help quitting tobacco.
 You can also learn more in Questions About Smoking, Tobacco, and Health, our Guide to Quitting Smoking, and our Guide to Quitting Smokeless Tobacco.
 All of these, and a lot more information about tobacco, can be read online or mailed to you.

 Drinking alcohol increases the risk of developing oral cavity and oropharyngeal cancers.
-The risk goes up even more for people who use both tobacco and alcohol.
 About 7 out of 10 patients with oral cancer are heavy drinkers.

 Betel quid and gutka